dondenoncourt/batter_up/README.md

         rake db:migrate

-6. Populate the Players database from the csv (in db/csv)
+6. Populate the Players database from the csv (in db/csv) (this may take a few minutes...)

         rake populate_players_from_csv

-7. Populate the Battings database from the csv (in db/csv)
+7. Populate the Battings database from the csv (in db/csv) (this may take a few minutes...)

         rake populate_battings_from_csv